Transport in Warrington: Canals

 Warrington is also divided by the Manchester Ship Canal but there are three swing bridges and a high-level cantilever bridge providing crossing points, and another high-level crossing is planned between Warrington and Runcorn.

 The picturesque Bridgewater Canal runs through the Borough from the scenic village of Lymm to Walton Lea Gardens, a local park/leisure area.

 The first modern canal is also located in Warrington.
 The Sankey Canal starts at Spike Island in Widnes, going through Sankey Valley Park past Bewsey Old Hall & Gullivers World theme park, on through Earlestown and ending at the old Safeway store (now Tesco) in St. Helens.

 Air

 Although Warrington itself does not have an airport, it is within half an hour (by road) of two international airports : Liverpool John Lennon Airport and Manchester Airport, each with a mix of various international, European, domestic and regional flights.
 You can reach Manchester Airport by train (via Piccadilly Station in Manchester).

 At one point Warrington was home to a world-famous military airfield used intensively during World War Two at Burtonwood.
-Now the runway is part of the M62 and the area has now been transformed into Gemini business park.
-When driving down the M62 one can still see some of the old aircraft hangars that are now home to various businesses.
+Now the runway is part of the M62 and the area has now been transformed into Omega business park.
+The old aircraft hangars, previously by the side of the M62, were demolished in 2008 and 2009.